 The version of Index that is on the endpoint.

-You must customize Index configuration settings, using the Distribute Tanium Endpoint Index Config or Distribute Tanium Endpoint Index Config For Mac packages.
+Customize Index configuration settings with the Distribute Tanium Endpoint Index Config, Distribute Tanium Endpoint Index Config For Linux, or Distribute Tanium Endpoint Index Config For Mac packages.
 The default packages contain a sample configuration file to use as a temple to customize the Index settings to your environment.

 Some of customizable settings include: